-As Scotland grapples with a new way of life due to the Covid-19 pandemic, it is impossible to not see the impact on print media consumption.
+As Scotland grapples with a new way of life due to the COVID-19 pandemic, it is impossible not to see the impact on print media consumption.

 “It’s the bleakest of ironies – the biggest news story in a lifetime is killing off the very industry that exists to report it.
-Coronavirus is destroying newsprint newspaper across Britain, delivering the coup de grâce to businesses that were already in the process of dying.”
+Coronavirus is destroying newsprint newspapers across Britain, delivering the coup de grâce to businesses that were already in the process of dying.”

 These words by Roy Greenslade, journalist for the Guardian, sum up this transformational moment for the British newspaper industry.

 Let’s take Britain’s biggest newspaper as an example.
 The Metro’s business model relies on thousands of commuters picking up a copy of their paper to and from work, but that demand vanished virtually overnight.

 We have also seen local and regional newspaper publishers finding it economically unsustainable to continue to produce papers.
 The publication of scores of titles has been suspended and hundreds of journalists have been put on furlough, with others asked to take pay cuts.